pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 This article shows you how to create a configuration for a [Visualization API](.) visualization.

-It is assumed that you have some basic knowledge on how to configure JavaScript _types_ and _instances_ on the Pentaho platform and on what constitutes a visualization.
+It is assumed that you have some basic knowledge on how to configure JavaScript _modules_ on the Pentaho platform and on what constitutes a visualization.
 If not, you should first read [Configuration API](../configuration) and [Creating a visualization](./#creating-a-visualization).

-Visualizations are constituted by one [`Model`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.Model'}})
+Visualizations are constituted by a [`Model`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.Model'}})
+type and a
-type and (at least) one [`IView`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.IView'}})
+[`IView`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.IView'}})
 type,
-any of which can be seamlessly configured.
+and any of these can be configured.

 Section [Identifiers of Stock Visualizations](#identifiers-of-stock-visualizations) contains the list of identifiers of stock model and view types.